Operation Overlord and the Battle of Long Khanh

 In the initial burst of fire the platoon took a few casualties, the most serious being Private Mitchell who was shot through the throat.
 The platoon deployed; we realised that we were in deep poo.
 The platoon was receiving fire from the front as well as from the flanks (English, p.
 33).

-By mid-morning the stranded platoon was low on ammunition and in danger of being outflanked and overrun.
-RAAF helicopters were called in to deliver ammunition and evacuate the wounded, bravely hovering low over the battle raging below.
+By mid-morning the infantrymen were also running low on ammunition.
+RAAF helicopters were called in to deliver more and evacuate the wounded, bravely hovering low over the battle raging below.
 Later that morning one was shot down.
 Two men were killed in the crash and others were wounded.
 As air support and artillery kept the enemy at bay, other Australians managed to reach their comrades and bolster their defences.
-That the afternoon tanks and armoured personnel carriers (APCs) fought their way through enemy positions to link up with B Company.
-After a tense night holding a defensive perimeter, the battle of Long Khanh was over.
-The enemy had in fact quietly withdrawn during the afternoon.
+That afternoon the tanks, supported by D Company, swept through to finally link up with B Company.
+But all was now quiet.
+A tense night holding a defensive perimeter followed, but the Battle of Long Khanh was over.
+The enemy had in fact quietly withdrawn the previous afternoon.

 Private Don Hannaford remembered the scene as they mopped up the following morning: